cldixon/embeddings_api_example/README.md

 #### Text Embeddings

-The core feature of the API is to generated and return embedding representations of input text sequences.
+The core feature of the API is to generate and return embedding representations of input text sequences.
 The example below is for a single text sequence, but the API can handle an array of text sequences as input.
 The input requires the user to select an available model (see above section).
-See the included `demo.ipynb` notebook for more usage examples.
+The included `demo.ipynb` notebook contains more usage examples.

-The API example provides (4) fields of data in the response:
+The API provides (4) fields of data in the response:

 1. `model`: name of the selected model in the request
 2. `generated`: generic date/time stamp